-In connection with the Quarterly Report on Form 10-Q of Legacy Education Alliance, Inc. (the "Company") for the period ended June 30, 2022, as filed with the Securities and Exchange Commission on the date hereof (the "Form 10-Q"), I, Barry Kostiner, Chairman of the Board and Chief Executive Officer (principal executive officer) of the Company, certify, pursuant to 18 U.S.C. § 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that:
+In connection with the Quarterly Report on Form 10-Q of Legacy Education Alliance, Inc. (the "Company") for the period ended March 31, 2023, as filed with the Securities and Exchange Commission on the date hereof (the "Form 10-Q"), I, Barry Kostiner, Chairman of the Board and Chief Executive Officer (principal executive officer and interim financial and accounting officer) of the Company, certify, pursuant to 18 U.S.C. § 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that:

-- (1) The Form 10-Q fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934, as amended; and - (2) The information contained in the Form 10-Q fairly presents, in all material respects, the financial condition and results of operations of the Company.
+(1) The Form 10-Q fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934, as amended; and

+(2) The information contained in the Form 10-Q fairly presents, in all material respects, the financial condition and results of operations of the Company.